soodaayush/BVHApp/README.md

 # .GitIgnore

-A file that communicates to Git the files it should ignore and not send to GitHub.
+A file that communicates to Git (version control software) the files it should ignore and not send to GitHub.

 # App.json